j-quinn01/LSE-DS105-Movie-Directors/docs/index.md

 <li>We again find no clear pattern of composite scores within genres</li>
 <li>Even the Documentary genre for RT isn't higher than the rest despite over-representation shown earlier</li>
 <li>This points to other factors causing over-representation besides the hypothesis that RT users like Documentaries</li>
-<li> **This gives evidence to refute our initial findings in section 1, that there might be a slight preference for Documentary genres within Rotten Tomatoes sources!** </li>
+<li><strong>This gives evidence to refute our initial findings in section 1, that there might be a slight preference for Documentary genres within Rotten Tomatoes sources!</strong></li>
 <li>However, we find crucial data (indicated in the graph or a more condensed one below) that RT has the lowest average overall score across all genres (data above graph) followed by TMDB and IMDB.</li>
       </ul>